IHTSDO/MLDS/src/main/documentation/public-api.md

 The response body is the file content.

-Where possible the response headers `Content-Disposition' and 'Content-Type' are set with content meta-data, such as filename.
+Where possible the response headers `Content-Disposition` and `Content-Type` are set with content meta-data, such as filename.

 ### Example